sap-tutorials/Tutorials/tutorials/iot-cf-send-data-rest/iot-cf-send-data-rest.md

 ---
 title: Send Data with REST
 description: Send data to the SAP Cloud Platform Internet of Things Service Cloud using REST.
+auto_validation: false
 primary_tag: products>sap-cloud-platform-internet-of-things
-tags: [ tutorial>beginner, products>sap-cloud-platform-internet-of-things, topic>internet-of-things ]
+tags: [ tutorial>beginner, products>sap-cloud-platform-internet-of-things, topic>internet-of-things, topic>cloud ]
 ---

 <!-- loioe341f4746979496d8abad6f1e0d8a1dc -->

 ## Prerequisites
  - **Proficiency:** Beginner
- - **Tutorials:** You have completed [Install curl] and [Install OpenSSL].
+ - **Tutorials:** You have completed [Install cURL] and [Install OpenSSL].

 ## Details
 ### You will learn
+- How to create a device model for the Internet of Things Service
-- How to send data to the SAP Cloud Platform Internet of Things Service Cloud using REST.
+- How to send data to the Internet of Things Service Cloud using REST
-- How to use cURL as a sample client for REST.
+- How to use cURL as a sample client for REST

 ### Time to Complete
 20 min

 ---

+You have to create a device model for the Internet of Things Service using the Internet of Things Service Cockpit.

 [ACCORDION-BEGIN [Step 1: ](Create a Capability)]